Rawrshak/Rawrshak-Improvement-Proposals/RIP-3 Nft Bank/RIP-3 Nft Bank.md

     -   calls a transfer function to retrieve the item from the bank.
 -   addBackup function to add a back up address in case one loses their keys.
 -   removeBackup function to remove an address from the backupAddresses array.
+-   setPassword function which sets an account password required to lock and unlock an account.
--   lock function to set the accountLocked boolean to true or false.
+-   lock function which requires a password and signature to set the accountLocked boolean to true or false.
 -   tokenAmount function to call the tokenAmount function in BankStorage.sol
 -   hashAssetId internal function which creates a hash of the item's contract address and token Id.

 #### BankStorage.sol
 Mappings:
--   storedAmounts (bytes4 assetIdHash => uint256 tokenAmount))
+-   (bytes4 assetIdHash => uint256 tokenAmount) storedAmounts
--   assetInfo (address user => storedAmounts)
+-   (address user => storedAmounts) assetInfo

 Functions:
 -   withdraw function which decreases the value of tokenAmount in the storedAmounts mapping.